 Carrier billing for the Play Store is slowly, slowly making its way across Europe, which probably isn't much comfort for those who want it and still can't access it.
 If you happen to be in Germany and use the third-largest carrier in the country, you no longer have to wait.
 German carrier E-Plus was added to the list of carrier billing supporters yesterday.

 For the uninitiated, carrier billing allows users to buy apps, songs, books, movies, and in-app purchases by charging the amount to their carrier bill instead of a credit or debit card.
-It's available for the Play Store on all the major American carriers, and Google has been rolling it out to other territories in fits and starts for the last few years.
 Read More

 Good news, everyone!
 Well, everyone in four very specific European countries, anyway.
 After stretching the Movies section of the Play Store today, Google is also spreading Play Music to Greece, Norway, Slovakia, and Sweden.
 Users in these countries should now be able to purchase songs and albums starting today.